Getting Started¶

 make -j 8

-executable on current working directory.
+’ executable will be available in your current working directory.